Situbondo Regency

 Situbondo Regency (Madurese: Kabhupatèn Situbânḍâ) is a regency (kabupaten) in the east of East Java province, Indonesia.
-It covers an area of 1,655.05 km^{2}, and had a population of 647,619 at the 2010 Census and 685,967 at the 2020 Census; the official estimate as at mid 2024 was 691,635 (comprising 338,331 males and 353,304 females).
+It covers an area of 1,655.05 km^{2}, and had a population of 647,619 at the 2010 Census and 685,967 at the 2020 Census; the official estimate as at mid 2025 was 698,375 (comprising 338,331 males and 353,304 females).
 It is located towards the eastern end of Java, before Banyuwangi.
 Its administrative centre is Situbondo, a small town within the regency.
 One of its famous tourist sites is Baluran National Park.

 Administrative districts

-The Regency is divided into seventeen districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2024.
-The table also includes the locations of the district headquarters and the number of administrative villages in each district (totaling 132 rural desa and 4 urban kelurahan), and its post codes.
+The Regency is divided into seventeen districts (kecamatan), tabulated below with their areas and their population totals from the 2010 Census and the 2020 Census, together with the official estimates as at mid 2025.
+The table also includes the locations of the district headquarters and the number of administrative villages in each district (totaling 132 rural villages, and 4 urban kelurahan), and its post codes.